SPANGLED EBONY LANGUR

 Like all langurs, these primates feed almost exclusively on foliage.
 They prefer young leaves, which are rich in protein, to mature leaves.
 They also consume unripe fruit, some ripe fruit, flowers, buds, insects, and larvae.

-Their large sacculated stomach is a evolutionary adaptation that allows them to feed from a wide variety of plants and trees, including those that may be toxic to other animals.
+Their large multi-chambered sacculated stomach is a evolutionary adaptation that allows them to feed from a wide variety of plants and trees, including those that may be toxic to other animals.
 This highly specialized digestive tract allows the langurs to absorb the nutrients they need while processing difficult-to-digest, high-cellulose leafy matter.
 Digestion begins with the aid of large salivary glands that contain specialized enzymes that begin the process of breaking down cellulose.
 Anaerobic bacteria ferment leaves and other ingested matter in the upper chamber of the stomach, then the cellulose breakdown completes in the lower chamber, which is more acidic.
 This digestive process demands a lot of energy.
 In addition, leafy matter that is high in cellulose is often low in nutrition.
 They have to dedicate a good portion of their day to foraging and resting during digestion, which explains why spangled ebony langurs are not as active as other primates during their waking hours.

 Behavior and Lifestyle

 Spangled ebony langurs are diurnal.
 They spend most of the day in trees, feeding and resting.
 Actually, they spend more than half of their day resting.
-They travel quadrupedally through the branches, from one feeding site to another and their home range usually covers approximately 50 to 75 acres (20–30 ha).
+They travel quadrupedally (on all fours) through the branches, from one feeding site to another and their home range usually covers approximately 50 to 75 acres (20–30 ha).

 They live in groups, or “harems,” composed of one dominant male and several females, a number of immature males, juveniles, and infants of both genders.
 The group size varies and occasionally can include as many as 20–30 individuals.